The Advanced Technology Genomics Core (ATGC) offers several sequencing services, including:

 The ATGC only provides raw data generated from our service.
 Base Call files (bcl) are converted to fastq files using specific software from 10X Genomics.
 Modified fastq files are used for QC metrics (html files) and demultiplexing of the sequencing data using 10X Genomics Application Pipeline software.
 Analysis files are created using 10X Genomics Pipeline software which can be viewed using freeware analysis software which is available for download from 10X Genomics.

-Please see the Capture and Library Preparation as well as the Sequencing-NextSeq 500 pricing on the ATGC Price List.
+Please see single cell service and sequencing pricing on the ATGC Price List.
+ATGC Price List.